saumyapalk23/saumyafastpages/_posts/2022-08-29-extracred.md

 * * Nitya's example: Covid-19 Database Project when the pandemic hit during her year

 ## Advice & Main Takeaways
-* Keep motivating yourself.
-Github is difficult to use sometimes and errors are consistent.
-There is ALWAYS a solution to a problem and an answer to a question.
-Use Google, use your teachers.
-Very important to utilize your resources.
+* <li>Keep motivating yourself.
+Github is difficult to use sometimes and errors are consistent.  <a href="https://pages.github.com/themes/"><mark>There is ALWAYS a solution to a problem and an answer to a question.</mark></a> Use Google, use your teachers.
+Very important to utilize your resources.</li>

 * Clashing egos are difficult to encounter.
 CS Majors are often people to brag or talk about their accomplishments in excessive detail.
 It is important to not let that go to your head, and to instead take it as a seed of motivation to try harder.

-* Focus on your path, and follow your own curve.
-The theory behind computer science is very different in college and the way that APCSA/P are structured is much more straightforward than it will be in college; it is thus important to use what you learned in highschool and apply to college.
+* <li> <a href="https://pages.github.com/themes/"><mark> Focus on your path, and follow your own curve.</mark></a> The theory behind computer science is very different in college and the way that APCSA/P are structured is much more straightforward than it will be in college; it is thus important to use what you learned in highschool and apply to college.</li>

 * It is important to learn how to flowchart things and learn how to logically move through problems.
-* Fighting the temptation to BS -- hard work will turn out in the end.
-It is important to stop cutting corners and put everything in a box as a necessity to get points vs. actually learning the context and expanding thinking.
+* <li>Fighting the temptation to BS -- hard work will turn out in the end.
+It is important to stop cutting corners and put everything in a box as a necessity to get points vs. actually learning the context and expanding thinking.</li>

 * Getting started in new areas is difficult.
 It’s difficult to get rid of structure that people are put in when they are organized and fixed.
 But CS Is many different ideas put together, and there are many PBL scenarios in college CS classes.
 One has to adapt to fit them al.